How to access EODATA using boto3 on CREODIAS

 No. 3 Python

-If you are using Linux, this article can help: How to install Python virtualenv or virtualenvwrapper on CREODIAS
+To install Python on Linux, see How to install Python virtualenv or virtualenvwrapper on CREODIAS

 And on Windows, you can follow this article: How to install Python in Windows on CREODIAS